-Creating a Tutorial from a Worksheet¶
+Creating a Tutorial from an old Sage Worksheet (.sws)#

-- Once you have created a worksheet and are satisfied with the text and computations, download it to a directory.
+However, it is possible to convert Sage Worksheet files.
+Once you have created a worksheet and are satisfied with the text and computations, download it to a directory.

 We will assume here that the worksheet is called

 make_tutorial.
 We also assume that